 The weight trimming process took the following steps (see the Weighting Document for additional details).
 First, the variation in the weights was examined.
-Outlying weights at both ends of the distribution (i.e. very small and very large weights) were identified.
+Outlying weights at both ends of the distribution (i.e., very small and very large weights) were identified.
 The impact on estimates of trimming the tails of this distribution was then examined.
-The trimming included taking the sum of the trimmed weights within each poststratification cell, and redistributing it proportionately across the cases that were not trimmed within the same cell.
+The trimming included taking the sum of the trimmed weights within each post-stratification cell, and redistributing it proportionately across the cases that were not trimmed within the same cell.
 This was done iteratively until no weight was above the specified minimum or maximum value for the weights.
-This had the effect of maintaining the poststratification after the trimming step was complete.
+This had the effect of maintaining the post-stratification after the trimming step was complete.
 This step was completed with different levels of trimming.
 For each level of trimming, the impact on point estimates and variances across several key statistics was evaluated.
 Trials of trimming of the following percentiles were made: The 1st and 99th percentiles, 2nd and 98th, 3rd and 97th, 5th and 95th and 10th and 90th percentiles.
-The trimmed weights were then used to estimate the 20 key statistics (10 for females and 10 for males).
+The trimmed weights were then used to estimate the 19 key statistics (10 for females and 9 for males).
 The criterion for selecting which weights to trim could be reduction in Root Mean Squared Error (RMSE).
 However, since this was evaluated only for a sample of estimates, a somewhat conservative level of trimming was chosen, rather than risking introducing bias into estimates that were not part of the sample.
 The decision was made to trim the weights at the 1st and 99th percentiles.

 After trimming the extreme weights, the cases that had not been trimmed had their weights increased such that the sum of the weights within each cell was still equal to the population control total.
-If any weight was increased above the specified level for trimming the weights, the trimming and re-postratification steps were repeated until no weight exceeded the specified limits.
-Table 10 lists the sample size, mean weights, and 1+L factors for the overall sample and for several key subgroups.
+If any weight was increased above the specified level for trimming the weights, the trimming and re-post-stratification steps were repeated until no weight exceeded the specified limits.
+Table 10 lists the sample size, mean weights, and 1+L factors for the overall sample and for several key subgroups for the 2011-2013, 2013-2015, and the 2015-2017 NSFG data collections.

-Table 10.
-Mean final weights (after post-stratification to Census data and trimming), and potential increases in variance due to the weights (1 + L), by sex, age group, and race/ethnicity, 2011-2013 NSFG.
+Table 11.
+Mean final weights (after post-stratification to Census data and trimming), and potential increases in variance due to the weights (1 + L), by sex, age group, and race/ethnicity, 2011-2013, 2013-2015, and 2015-2017 NSFG.